Showing posts with label Cisco ACI Basics. Show all posts

 Sunday, 26 April 2026

-Cisco ACI Explained: Concepts, Learning Prerequisites, Benefits, and Limitations
+Cisco ACI Explained: Concepts, Learning Prerequisites, Benefits, and Limitations-Cisco ACI Interview Questions

 Modern data centers are under constant pressure to deliver higher scalability, stronger security, faster application deployment, and simpler operations.
 Traditional networking built around individual switches, VLANs, and CLI‑based configuration struggles to meet these demands at scale.
 To address these challenges, Cisco introduced Application Centric Infrastructure (ACI)—a policy‑driven, software‑defined approach to data center networking.